wichmann-lab/python-psignifit/docs/examples/priors.md

 }
 ```

-We fit now with the custom priors and boundaries
+We fit now with the custom priors and bounds

 ```{code-cell} ipython3
 res = ps.psignifit(data,